To write to a text file, you use the StreamWriter instead of the StreamReader. It's used in the same way, though:

 Here, we're setting up a StreamWriter object and calling it objWriter.
 When you create a new StreamWriter object, you hand it the name of a file between the round brackets.
 Note that if the file is not found, no error will be raised.
 This is because a file is created if one doesn't exist.

 Add another button to your form.
-Double click and type the following code for it (If you have a Windows version later than XP you can add the longer file_name lines, the ones with Environment.GetFolderPath, etc, from the previous section):
+Double click and type the following code for it (If you prefer, you can add the longer file_name lines, the ones with Environment.GetFolderPath, etc, from a previous section):

 Notice the line the does the writing: